 Most novels are between 60,000 to 80,000 words on up to even 100,000+.
 Children’s chapter books are often closer to 25,000, whereas nonfiction books, excluding memoir, run between 30,000 to 50,000.
 Let’s go with the middle ground for one and the higher end for the other.

 Let’s assume we’re budgeting for a 60,000-word manuscript and that the manuscript is well written.
 Ideally, you’ll collaborate with an editor on a level of editing that includes content editing as well as line and copyediting.
 (Typically, this means a manuscript will go back and forth between you and your editor until the manuscript is exactly where you want it.)
-At $0.03 per word, your budget reflects $1,800 with an additional $300 for a final proofread.
+For example, at $0.03 per word, your budget reflects $1,800 with an additional $300 for a final proofread.
 (Proofreading is a level of scrutiny solely focused on typos and best executed by someone other than your editor.)

 When it comes to choosing an editing team, IngramSpark offers a pro list.
 When it comes to worrying about overpaying, don’t let your book be a blood diamond.
 You’re paying for a service like one does at a doctor’s office or a hair salon.
 I like to think editorial pay is equivalent to that of one of Bruno Mars’s backup dancers (your book is Bruno Mars in this analogy), and I’ve never met an editor who isn’t doing what they do but for a love of books.
-For clarity, editors make—and these are ones who aren’t specializing in a niche technical field—anywhere from $25 to $60 an hour.

 Pressque typically pays editors per word rather than per hour.
 Part of our mission statement is to secure fair wages for professional editors.
 This also means authors are off the hook when it comes to whatever might interrupt an editor’s workspace.
 Take this to the bank: Track change receipts don’t lie.
 From one sentence to the next, approaching it forensically, one can follow the thread and pinpoint where an editor jumped ahead, ostensibly, to see where something’s going and too when she or he has gone back to review some part of the narrative.
 (If I wrote a couplet to toast track change receipts, I’d title it “Ode to the Comfort of Modernity.”)